philipptempel/academic-kickstart/content/publication/tempel-2019-c/index.md

   - simtech-pn37
 publishDate: '2020-09-24T13:46:57.602821Z'
 publication_types:
   - 1
+abstract: >
-abstract: 'Ultra-high-molecular-weight polyethylene fibers like Dyneema or Spectra are employed in a vast variety of cable-driven parallel robots.
+  Ultra-high-molecular-weight polyethylene fibers like Dyneema or Spectra are employed in a vast variety of cable-driven parallel robots.
 The stress-strain dynamics of such cables are highly non-linear with time-varying mechanical parameters, resulting in involved modeling and control of robot dynamics.
 To improve controllability